lupyuen/zig-bl602-nuttx/README.md

 [(Source)](https://gist.github.com/lupyuen/f04386a0b94ed1fb42a94d671edb1ba7)

-GCC won't allow us to link object files with Software Floating Point and Hardware Floating Point.
+GCC won't allow us to link object files with Software Floating-Point and Hardware Floating-Point.

 We fix this by modifying the ELF Header...